Gain specialist expertise around the implementation and use of digital technologies, such as BIM, in the construction sector.

 This course provides an opportunity to develop expertise in the developing field of information management for built environment and infrastructure.
 It provides an introduction to fundamental academic subjects related to information management and an understanding of the latest theories and research, which inform emerging vocational practice across design, construction and operation.

-The course combines internationally-renowned academic and industry expertise with intensive practical learning, using state of the art technologies within the university's dedicated BIM laboratories and virtual reality facilities.
-The combination of fundamental understanding, exposure to cutting edge industry practice, and hands-on experience will provide you with the knowledge required to develop successful careers across the construction life cycle.
+The course combines academic and industry expertise with intensive practical learning, using technologies within the University's dedicated BIM laboratories and virtual reality facilities.
+The combination of fundamental understanding, exposure to cutting edge industry practice, and hands-on experience is designed to provide you with the knowledge required to develop successful careers across the construction life cycle.

 IELTS: 6.5 overall with no element less than 5.5 (or equivalent).